AdamBusfy/symfonyAzet/README.md

 5. Open new terminal and run `docker-compose exec php sh`

-6. inside run`composer install` run `php bin/console make:migration`
+6. inside run`composer install` and `php bin/console make:migration`
 7. and also `npm install` and `npm run watch`

 8. Run the migration with `php bin/console doctrine:migrations:migrate`